 You need to run different types of email campaigns for specific types of contacts in your lists.
 So you need to segment the similar or same ones together.

-Segmentation of lists can be based on different factors, types of customers, their preferences, locations and so much more.
+Segmentation of lists can be based on different factors, types of customers, preferences, locations, and so much more.

 Hoteliers usually segment their list into the following categories :